ShawalKhan786/robot-simulator/README.md

 # Robot Simulator

-A TypeScript implementation of the classic Toy Robot coding challenge, demonstrating Object-Oriented Programming principles and clean code architecture.
+A TypeScript application that simulates robot movement on a grid using clean architecture and object-oriented design principles.

 ## Overview

-This application simulates a robot moving on a rectangular table.
-The robot accepts commands to move forward or rotate, and reports its final position after executing a sequence of commands.
+Robot Simulator is a technical implementation of the classic Toy Robot coding challenge.
+The application simulates a robot moving on a rectangular table, accepting commands to move forward or rotate, and reports its final position after executing a sequence of commands.

+## Technologies

+- **Language:** TypeScript
+- **Runtime:** Node.js
+- **Architecture:** Object-Oriented Programming (OOP)

 ## Features

+- Configurable table dimensions (N × M grid)
-- Place a robot at a specific position with a given orientation
+- Robot placement at specific coordinates with orientation
-- Move the robot forward in the direction it's facing
+- Movement commands with boundary validation
-- Rotate the robot 90° left or right
+- 90° rotation (left/right)
-- Boundary detection - robot cannot move off the table
-- Configurable table size
-- Command sequence processing
+- Automated test suite
+- Clean separation of concerns

 ## Project Structure